0xAX/linux-insides/Initialization/linux-initialization-1.md

 	...
 ```

-We can see defintion of the `startup_64` routine and it defined in the `__HEAD` section, which is just:
+We can see definition of the `startup_64` routine and it defined in the `__HEAD` section, which is just:

 ```C
 #define __HEAD		.section	".head.text","ax"
 ```

-We can see defintion of this section in the [arch/x86/kernel/vmlinux.lds.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/vmlinux.lds.S#L93) linker script:
+We can see definition of this section in the [arch/x86/kernel/vmlinux.lds.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/vmlinux.lds.S#L93) linker script:

 ```
 .text : AT(ADDR(.text) - LOAD_OFFSET) {